ibm-cloud-applaunch/fast-news/README.md

 ### FAST NEWS
 It's a news retrieval app.
 It has following features -
 - Users login by giving UserId.
 Currently, app has three users - user1, user2 and user3.
-- There is a `subscription` boolean attribute associated with each user.
-For user1 `subscription` is `true`, and for other two users, it's `false`.
+- There is a `isSubscribed` boolean attribute associated with each user.
+For user1 `isSubscribed` is `true`, and for other two users, it's `false`.
 - After login, user can see a list of news articles.
 These are fetched from NewsAPI.org
 - Click on an article to read about it.
 - Subscribed users can share that article.